unbanksytv/odyssey33/README.md

 The dapp primarily interfaces with the Auction House contract.
 User can connect their wallet, submit bids and settle auctions, which triggers the minting of a new Degen and starts a new auction.
 The dapp also displays the cDAI balances of the treasury and connected user, showing the real-time changes as funds are streamed out of the treasury to Degen owners.

 The goal of the project is merge NFTs and DeFi in a way that hopefully provides some incentivizing tokenomics that could fuel an active community of Degen owners.
 A future feature could be a way for artists to submit new Art Works, and the community can vote for which Art will get minted as part of the collection, with a portion of auction proceeds streaming to artists.
 A governing Dog DAO might decide to change the investment and stream distribution strategies.

+## Founder Rewards

+Because 100% of Degen Dog auction proceeds are split between streams to Dog owners, donations to charitable causes, and the DAO treasury, founder(s) are compensated with Degen Dogs.
+Every 11th Dog for the first year of the project (ids #0, #11, #22, #33 and so on) will be automatically sent to the dogMaster multisig to be shared among the founding members of the project.
+Founder distributions don't interfere with the cadence of auctions.
+Dogs are sent directly to the dogMaster Multisig, and auctions continue on schedule with the next available ID.

+## Governance

+To submit a proposal to the DAO, you must hold at least 0.25% of the total Degen supply.
+This equates to 1 Degen up until the supply reaches 400 Degens.
+Examples of proposals include:
+- funding Degen community projects
+- compensating DAO members or 3rd parties for services that benefit the DAO
+- investing treasury funds

+A quorum is the minimum number of total votes -- whether for, against, or abstain -- needed for a proposal to succeed.
+The quorum threshold is 20% -- a value that can be changed by DAO.
+This means that at least 20% of minted Dogs (at the time the proposal was made) must submit a vote.
+Proposals that do not meet this threshold will not be executed, regardless of the number of votes for and against the proposal.

+Voting can begin immediately after a proposal is created, although the DAO could implement a delay between proposal creation and the start of voting, if desired.
+The voting period is approximately 7 days.

+A Timelock is a delay between the end of the voting period for a successful proposal and when the proposed transaction(s) actually can be executed.
+This delay gives DAO members time to react before execution.
+For example, a DAO member who is unhappy with a proposal may decide to sell their token or take other steps they deem appropriate.
+The timelock delay for Degen Dogs is 2 days.

+The thresholds and time periods mentioned above are settings that can be adjusted by the DAO via proposals.
+For example, the DAO may decide to change the proposal threshold or the length of the voting period in future.

+Initially, the Degen DAO governance grants veto power to the founder(s) of the project.
+A key reason is that, due to the one-at-a-time auction process, the total supply of minted Dogs is very low in the early days.
+This could enable a single person to execute successful proposals before the community has had chance to grow and develop.
+The goal is for the veto power to be renounced (on-chain) at the appropriate time -- feedback and suggestions are welcomed in this regard.

+Tally provides a governance UI that DAO can use to submit and vote on proposals.
+Proposals and votes submitted via Tally get submitted on-chain to Degen DAO governance contracts and are subject to the above thresholds and time periods.